 The consequences of power disturbances/blackouts or poor quality power impact critical power buildings on the level of business continuity, costs, safety or all of these – and more – factors combined, as Kevin Morin, responsible for the EcoXpert partner program critical power certification badge, explained.

 Industry 4.0 and power management – more than a matter of energy efficiency, costs and continuity

 In the development of Industry 4.0, energy management and energy efficiency overall has taken center stage.
-As a matter of fact, knowing the regulations, specific power needs and increasing importance of energy to drive the digital factory, there is more attention than ever for energy efficiency in industrial markets.
+As a matter of fact, knowing the regulations, specific power needs and increasing importance of energy to drive the smart factory and smart industry, there is more attention than ever for energy efficiency in industrial markets.

 It’s not exactly a secret that factories and many other industrial facilities are not just among the main “consumers” of power but that power is equally critical in ensuring continuity and quality of the end-to-end manufacturing process.
 There is a reason why in Industry 4.0 there is so much attention for topics such as maintenance and asset management.
 There is also a reason why suppliers of industrial robots such as ABB Robotics are among the first to have built IoT-enabled connected services to enhance maintenance and minimize disruptions with regards to industrial robots in a market where every second counts and downtimes need to be avoided.

 Just as an unexpected failure in a critical component in the manufacturing process of, for instance a large car manufacturer, results in enormous costs, so do issues with regards to electricity and power.

 Obviously, the benefits of large IoT projects such as the mentioned one by ABB Robotics go beyond continuity and maximal uptime.
 Cost savings are certainly among them, for instance with regards to interventions by field service reps.